Robert Bylot: First voyage, 1610–1611

-Bylot was first mate on the during Henry Hudson's 1610–1611 expedition into what is now known as Hudson Bay.
+Bylot was first mate on during Henry Hudson's 1610–1611 expedition into what is now known as Hudson Bay.
 In the spring of 1611, Hudson wanted to continue the expedition, but the crew wanted to return home.
 There was discontent between the captain and members of the crew, and was stripped of his rank.

 Later there was a mutiny in which Hudson, his son and several sailors were set adrift in an open boat in James Bay.
 It was due to Bylot's navigational skills that Discovery was able to return from the Arctic safely; Hudson and his party were never seen again.
 Upon return to England, Bylot was tried as a mutineer but was pardoned.

 Second voyage, 1612–1613

 Bylot returned to Hudson Bay in 1612 with Sir Thomas Button.
 They wintered over at the mouth of the Nelson River, and in the spring of 1613, continued north.
 They were able to reach 65th parallel north, then returned to England.